French Kiss (Bob Welch album)

-French Kiss is the solo debut by former Fleetwood Mac singer/guitarist Bob Welch.
+French Kiss is the debut solo studio album by former Fleetwood Mac singer and guitarist Bob Welch.
 The songs, with the exception of "Sentimental Lady", were intended for a projected third album by Welch's previous band, Paris.
 However, the group fell apart in 1977 before recording could begin.
 So instead, Welch used these songs for his debut solo album.